Corni33/CarND_P4_AdvancedLaneLines/README.md

 ## Lane Line Detection

-I now used the  warped camera image to detect pixels which are likely part of a lane line.
+The  warped camera image serves as a basis for detecting pixels which are likely part of a lane line before fitting a polynomial to get a functional description of each of the lane lines.
-For this I performed several thresholding operations on color and edge images.

 ### Edge Detection